siddhu2984/TodoApp/README.md

 # Todo App

 This is a simple Todo App built with React.
 It allows you to add, edit, delete, and mark todos as completed.
+[Click here](https://coruscating-meerkat-6a9b52.netlify.app/) to open the deployed version and start managing your todos!

 ## Getting Started